kvikea/PWA/README.md

 - manifest.json
 - pwabuilder-sw-register.js - to register service worker
 - pwabuilder-sw.js - basic service worker to show a specific file when the device i offline
+- offline.html an example page to be shown when offline

 Basic iOS metatags to go in the html head section: